rbsquires/rbsquires.github.io/project2.md

 ![screenshot](images/Sudoku Images/New Game.png)
 Fig 2.
 Difficulty selected.

+Once you have finished your attempt, you can click the Check Solution button.
+If you have failed to solve the gameboard, you will be notified above the board.
+Each solution box that was incorrect will be highlighted for the player (see Fig 3).
+The player can then check the correct solution by clicking the Show Solution button (see Fig 4).

 ![screenshot](images/Sudoku Images/Failed Game.png)
 Fig 3.
 Failed to solve Sudoku board.

 ![screenshot](images/Sudoku Images/Show Solution After Fail.png)
 Fig 4.
 Showing solution to the current board.

+If the player clicks the Show Solution button without entering any solutions into the gameboard, it will display the solved gameboard without any highlights (see Fig 5).

 ![screenshot](images/Sudoku Images/Show Solution No Try.png)
 Fig 5.
 Showing solution without submitting attempt.

+If the player has made their entries and successfully solved the game, they will shown a banner above the gameboard (see Fig 6).
+If their successful attempt is fast enough, they will see the New High Score pane show in the bottome left of the GUI.
+The player can enter their initials and click the Enter button (See Fig 7).

 ![screenshot](images/Sudoku Images/Successful Game.png)
 Fig 6.
 Solved Sudoku board.